samsadch/MVCApplication/README.md

 1. ***Build*** menu
 2. ***Generate Signed APK...***
 3. Fill in the keystore information *(you only need to do this once manually and then let Android Studio remember it)*

+## To Run the Test

+* Open *Run* menu | *Edit Configurations*
+    * Add a new *Android Tests* configuration
+    * Choose a module
+    * Choose which tests to run.
+Click on Test: class and select one of the TestSuites (AndroidTestSuite, UnitTestSuite, InstrumentationTestSuite)
+    * Add a *Specific instrumentation runner*: `androidx.test.runner.AndroidJUnitRunner`

+FilterUtilsKtTest.kt contains JUnit4 style unit tests for the Filter logic.

+***You need to add your API key with "api_key" in string.xml file***

 ## Maintainers
 This project is mantained by: